 Owners buy next-door building, which through the years has been a laundromat, shoe store and more.

-Columnist Bennet Bodenstein samples three varieties produced in the South American country.
+Columnist Bennet Bodenstein samples four-budget friendly products made in the European country.